awslabs/data-solutions-framework-on-aws/framework/API.md

 SparkEmrServerlessRuntime.createExecutionRole(scope: Construct, id: string, executionRolePolicyDocument?: PolicyDocument, iamPolicyName?: string)
 ```

-A static method which will create an execution IAM role that can be assumed by EMR Serverless The method return the role it creates.
+A static method which will create an execution IAM role that can be assumed by EMR Serverless The method returns the role it creates.

 ###### `scope`<sup>Required</sup> <a name="scope" id="aws-dsf.SparkEmrServerlessRuntime.createExecutionRole.parameter.scope"></a>